 A large lamp base that takes up most of the space on your pedestal would look odd and be impractical; similarly, a small lamp base on a large pedestal can only work if there are other objects on the table to balance it out.
 The same goes for the lampshade – use a larger lampshade on a large pedestal and a smaller lampshade on a small pedestal.

-The base of the lamp can make a statement of its own, and this is often overlooked by the colour and size of the shade that you select.
+The base of the lamp can make a statement of its own.
+This is often overlooked by the colour and size of the shade that you select.

-Look around for different variations, pieces of art that might be used to create a bold statement or enhance a particular theme.
-Alternatively, if you have bold, statement artworks or a feature that you would like to use as a statement, then go for a more simplistic style lamp base to let the features stand out to create a focal point in the room.
+Look around for different inspiration.
+Alternatively, if you have bold, statement artworks that you would like to use as a feature, then go for a more simplistic style lamp base to let the focal point stand out in the room.

 One of the easiest ways of narrowing down the choice of a bedside lamp is to determine what material you would like to use.
 This normally goes hand in hand with style, but here are the basics: